-Aknowledgement 2 Introduction to the national summary report 2015 5 National Summary Table 6 Section I: Overview 6 Where are Belgian ART clinics located, how many ART cycles did they perform in 2015, and ho many infants were born from these ART cycles? w 7 What types of ART cycles were performed in Belgium in 2015?
-8 How old were women who used ART in Belgium in 2015?
-9 Section 2: ART cycles using fresh nondonor eggs or embryos 10 What are the steps for an ART cycle using fresh nondonor eggs or embryos?
+Aknowledgement Erro r!
+Bookmark not defined.
+Introduction to the national summary report 2017 5 National Summary Table 6 Section I: Overview 7 Where are Belgian ART clinics located, how many ART cycles did the how many infants were born from these ART cycles? • • What types of ART cycles were performed in Belgium in 2017?
+8 How old were women who used ART in Belgium in 2017?
+9 Section 2: ART cycles using fresh nondonor eggs or embryos 10 What are the steps for an ART cycle using fresh nondonor eggs or e mbryos?
 10 Why are some ART cycles canceled?
 11 How are success rates of ART measured?
 12 Using ART, what is the risk of having multiple infant live birth?
 13 Using ART, what are the risks of having a preterm birth infant?
 14 Using ART, what are the risks of having a low-birth-weight infant?
-15 Do percentages of ART cycles that result in pregnancies and live births differ among women or different ages? f 16 How does a woman's age affect her chances of progressing through the various stages of ART ?
-17 What are the causes of infertility among users of ART?
-18 Do percentages of ART cycles that result in live births differ for women who use ART for the fin time compared with women who previously used ART? rst 20 How many embryos are transferred in an ART procedure?
-21 How do percentages of embryos transferred that result in implantation differ among women on different ages? of 22 How long after egg retrieval does embryo transfer occur?
-23 Section 3: ART cycles using frozen nondonor embryos 24 How do percentages of embryos transferred that result in implantation for frozen nondonor embryos differ among women of different ages?
-24 What is the percentage of transfers that results in pregnancies and live births for ART cycles?.
-25 Using ART what is the risk of having multiple infant live births?
-26 Using frozen nondonor ART cycles, what are the risks of having a preterm birth infant?
-27 Using frozen nondonor ART cycles, what are the risks of having a low-birth-weight infant?
-28 Section IV : ART cycles using donor eggs 29
+15 Do percentages of ART cycles that result in pregnancies and live bir of different ages? · · How does a woman's age affect her chances of progressing through ART?
+What are the causes of infertility among users of ART?
+18 Do percentages of ART cycles that result in live births differ for wor first time compared with women who previously used ART?
+How many embryos are transferred in an ART procedure?
+20 How do percentages of embryos transferred that result in implanta of different ages?
+How long after egg retrieval does embryo transfer occur?
+22 Section 3: ART cycles using frozen nondonor embryos 23 How do percentages of embryos transferred that result in implanta embryos differ among women of different ages?
+What is the percentage of transfers that results in pregnancies and cycles?
+Using frozen nondonor ART cycles what is the risk of having multiple le infant live births?
+25 Using frozen nondonor ART cycles, what are the risks of having a pr eterm birth infant?
+26 Using frozen nondonor ART cycles, what are the risks of having a lo w-birth-weight infant?
+27 Section IV : ART cycles using donor eggs 28

-Do percentages of transfers that result in live births differ by recipient age between wom ART with fresh donor eggs and those using ART with their own eggs? en using
+Do percentages of transfers that result in live births differ by recipient age between womer using ART with fresh donor eggs and those using ART with their own eggs?
 What is the risk of having a multiple infant live birth from an ART cycle using fresh donor eggs?
-30

-Section 5 : ART Trends

-Is the use of ART increasing?
-31

-Is the use of ICSI increasing?
-32

-Has the percentage of transfers that resulted in live births for all ART patients changed? .
-33

-Has the number of embryos transferred changed in fresh nondonor cycles?

-References

-Appendix A: Glossary of Terms 38
+29 ection 5 : ART Trends3 30 Is the use of ART increasing?
+30 Is the use of ICSI increasing?
+31 Has the percentage of transfers that resulted in live births for all ART patients changed?
+32 Has the number of embryos transferred changed in fresh nondonor cycles?
+33 Figure 27.
+Percentages of fresh nondonor cycles that involved the transfer of one, two, three, or four or more embryos over time.
+Have percentages of singletons and twins changed for ART cycles using fresh nondonor eggs?
+33 eferences3 35 ppendix A: Glossary of Terms3 37